This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HostingHacks #CollectiveBias

 Since we’ll be having guests for Thanksgiving, Christmas and New Year’s, I figured I’d stock up on cleaning supplies this week.
 With so many guests coming and a busy two months, I purposefully stocked up so I wouldn’t run out of key products.
 Don’t get caught without is my holiday motto.

-What’s your favorite item to stock up on at Costco for the holidays?
-While you’re there, be sure to get what you need to make your own not-your-typical house guest gift basket.
+Be sure to stock up on supplies and while you’re there, be sure to get what you need to make your own not-your-typical house guest gift basket.

 I’m a mom of 3, a veteran and military spouse.
 I’ve moved into 20+ homes all around the world.
 My passion is helping busy people make the space and time for what’s really important to them.